 Dengue Prevention Tips

-People can get dengue through a bite of Aedes aegypti and Aedes albopictus mosquitoes that carry the dengue virus.
-The most important dengue prevention method is to eliminate the breeding sites of these mosquitoes.
+It’s essential to know how dengue fever is transmitted so you can prevent it.
+People can get dengue through a bite of Aedes aegypti and Aedes albopictus mosquitoes, which carry the dengue virus.
+The most crucial dengue prevention method is to eliminate the breeding sites of these mosquitoes.

 Dengue-infected mosquitoes lay eggs in containers and spaces that hold clear and stagnant water.
 So search inside and outside your house for anything that collects stagnant water, such as the following: